History of the United States (1964–1980)

-The period closed with the victory of conservative Republican Ronald Reagan, opening the "Age of Reagan" with a dramatic change in national direction.
+The period closed with the victory of conservative Republican Ronald Reagan, opening the Age of Reagan with a significant change in national direction.
 The Democratic Party split over the Vietnam War and other foreign policy issues, with a new strong dovish element based on younger voters.
 Many otherwise liberal Democratic "hawks" joined the Neoconservative movement and started supporting the Republicans—especially Reagan—based on foreign policy.
 Meanwhile, Republicans were generally united on a hawkish and intense American nationalism, strong opposition to Communism, support for promoting democracy and human rights, and strong support for Israel.

 Memories of the mid-late 1960s and early 1970s shaped the political landscape for the next half-century.
 As President Bill Clinton explained in 2004, "If you look back on the Sixties and think there was more good than bad, you're probably a Democrat.
 If you think there was more harm than good, you're probably a Republican."

-The Johnson Administration
+Johnson administration

 Climax of liberalism

 The climax of liberalism came in the mid-1960s with the success of President Lyndon B. Johnson (1963–69) in securing congressional passage of his Great Society programs, including civil rights, the end of segregation, Medicare, extension of welfare, federal aid to education at all levels, subsidies for the arts and humanities, environmental activism, and a series of programs designed to wipe out poverty.
 As a 2005 American history textbook explains: